 The importance of leading in a way that sometimes pisses people off

-Brown’s opinions on dissent-seeking, open leadership and teamwork cuts against the conformity of opinion that haunts workplaces these days.
+Brown’s opinions on dissent-seeking, open leadership and teamwork are controversial.
+They cut against the conformity of opinion that haunts workplaces these days.

-Self-preservation makes sense, but when it comes to leadership, avoiding conflict, risk, and placing a premium on social harmony is just not the way to inspire and achieve.
+When it comes to leadership, avoiding conflict, risk, and placing a premium on social harmony is not the way to inspire and achieve.

 Why?
 Because vulnerability is where creativity and innovation come from.
 In Brown’s assessment, “if failure’s not an option, innovation’s not an option.”

 Brown believes vulnerability is all about investigating and accepting imperfection.
-It’s about the willingness to accept the fact your way of doing things will piss a few people off (at the very least), and the willingness to take ownership of mistakes and productively absorb criticisms.
+It’s about the willingness to accept the fact your way of doing things will piss a few people off (at the very least).
+Also the willingness to take ownership of mistakes and absorb criticisms.

 People are always looking for courage in others, but are often scared to find it in themselves.